 READ MORE…

 The Morson Group STEM Foundation is once again supporting the University of Salford’s summer school programme, called “IGNITION.”
 The STEM Summer School workshop is organised by the Morson Maker Space in collaboration with the University of Salford’s Outreach team, the Salford Racing student society and Morson Projects.
-The summer school will bring together Year 12 students from across Greater Manchester to explore digital fabrication, engineering skills, and electronic design, as well as careers in the STEM fields.

 The STEM summer school allows students to work in teams to design, construct, and race remote-controlled cars in a scaled-down version of the IMechE Formula Student competition.
-During the two-night residential programme, the students become part of a race team and construct their own remote-controlled cars using digital fabrication equipment, 3D printers, laser cutters, electronic tools and other technology for the design and manufacturing of their cars available in the Morson Maker Space.
+During the two-night residential programme, the students became part of a race team and construct their own remote-controlled cars using digital fabrication equipment, 3D printers, laser cutters, electronic tools and other technology for the design and manufacturing of their cars available in the Morson Maker Space.

 The key objective for IGNITION is to ensure attendees get an authentic experience of being Salford students by learning a range of new skills, including:

-- Team building and confidence
+• Team building and confidence

-- Principles of automotive electrical systems
+• Principles of automotive electrical systems

-- Analytical thinking skills to understand the different functions of making a remote-controlled car work.
+• Analytical thinking skills to understand the different functions of making a remote-controlled car work.

-- Basic principles of electronics and apply those to a functioning vehicle.
+• Basic principles of electronics and apply those to a functioning vehicle.

-- How to iterate, test and improve the car design through test racing the built car.
+• How to iterate, test and improve the car design through test racing the built car.

-- How to digitally manufacture parts using the Maker Space technical equipment.
+• How to digitally manufacture parts using the Maker Space technical equipment.

-- Understanding of campus life experience, seeing what it’s like to be a student.
+• Understanding of campus life experience, seeing what it’s like to be a student.

-- Experience other student society activities outside of and aligned with academic study.
+• Experience other student society activities outside of and aligned with academic study.

 The IGNITION STEM Summer School is a fun, engaging, and successful skills programme that aims to ignite a passion and interest in engineering and STEM subjects for young people and provides opportunities for students to hear from role models working in those industries.